What's Coming to Netflix in September 2022

 What’s Coming to Netflix on September 26th

+- A Trip to Infinity (2022) Netflix Original Documentary – Maths and physics experts trying to solve and explain infinity.

-- My Little Pony: Make Your Mark (Season 1) Netflix Original Series – The remaining eight episodes of the Make Your Mark series following its special premiere earlier this year.
+- My Little Pony: Make Your Mark (Chapter 2) Netflix Original Series – The remaining eight episodes of the Make Your Mark series following its special premiere earlier this year.

 What’s Coming to Netflix on September 28th